 Your organic green foods make a wonderful start to a new more vibrant lifestyle.

-Mind you, I am about to install new solar panels on a west facing roof; it's a little experiment to produce more power in the late afternoon.
+Mind you, I am about to install new solar panels on a west-facing roof; it's a little experiment to produce more power in the late afternoon.
 This has proved an outstanding success.

-Choice foods will save you a mint, and planting broccoli is queen of the anti-tumour brigade.
+Choice foods will save you a mint; and planting broccoli is queen of the anti-tumour brigade.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a social mead tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: